Albert-Lau-Lab/tactics_protein_analysis/README.md

 #### Debugging
 If the computer runs out of RAM, it may stop running the code and give the error message `Killed`.
 If this happens, reduce the size of the input file or free up more RAM.

+If the code predicts numerous pockets but each pocket only has one residue, then the segids of the input may be wrong.
+They must be of the form `PROA`, `PROB`, etc.

+If the code predicts no pockets, then `ml_score_thresh` and `ml_std_thresh` may be too high.